 Perhaps because Elliott’s company isn’t operating in one of the attention-grabbing tech startup sectors, and that this is his first-time as a CEO, fundraising has been frustrating, even though it has borne some fruit early on.

-The business model, Elliott says, is the reason that Ostendio has already agreed to investment with Virginia’s Center for Innovative Technology and from D.C.’s 1776, which also counts Ostendio as a member.
-Ostendio has been bootstrapped thus far, but is seeking $500,000 from its first round of funding.
+The business model, Elliott says, is the reason that Ostendio has already agreed to invest with Virginia’s Center for Innovative Technology and from D.C.’s 1776, which also counts Ostendio as a member.
+Ostendio has been bootstrapped thus far but is seeking $500,000 from its first round of funding.